aininz/mode-choice/README.md

 ## Streamlit App

-A Streamlit interface is provided for interactive inference.
-This is intended for demonstration of how a pricing or recommendation system could use a choice model in an e-ticketing workflow.
+A Streamlit interface is provided for interactive inference and policy evaluation.
+The app is intended to demonstrate how a choice model can support **dynamic pricing optimization** where candidate price changes are simulated and compared using predicted demand and substitution effects before deployment.

 ### Running locally